-Penology refers to the study of convict rehabilitation or the management of prisons or jails, so penologists will spend their time working in prisons with prisoners.
+Penology refers to the study of convict rehabilitation or the management of prisons or jails.
+Penologists spend their time working in prisons with prisoners.
 They also help to maintain prison security by working to prevent disturbances including assaults, escapes, antisocial behavior and other disruptions.
 Penologists may work at the federal, state or local levels and can find employment in maximum- or low-security environments.

 Penologists are required to have an intimate understanding of the corrections system.
 They also must have strong written, verbal and interpersonal communication skills.
-Penologists should be self-directed and well developed leadership skills.
-As Penologist often work in prisons near and with incarcertated offenders they should be physically fit and alert.
+Penologists should be self-directed and well-developed leadership skills.
+As Penologist often work in prisons near and with incarcerated offenders they should be physically fit and alert.

 ||Kaplan University Kaplan University's campus locations provide the facilities, faculty, staff and career programs to help you achieve your personal goals.
 You can learn from professionals specializing in identifying career opportunities and preparing students for a brighter future.
 Learn More >|